-A. To be eligible for NACA membership, an attorney must not presently be performing services for any client on a matter where the client’s interests are adverse to the interests of a consumer or consumers, must not have performed such services within at least the last six months before becoming a NACA member, and must have no intention of performing such services in the future.
+A. To be eligible for NACA membership, an attorney must not presently be performing services for any client on a matter in which the client’s interests are adverse to the interests of a consumer or consumers, must not have performed such services within at least the last six months before applying to become a NACA member, and must have no intention of performing such services in the future.

-B. Representation of businesses or other parties whose interests outside that representation are sometimes adverse to consumers does not necessarily make an attorney ineligible for NACA membership.
+B. Representation of, ownership of, or affiliation with businesses or other parties whose interests outside that representation are sometimes adverse to consumers does not necessarily make an attorney ineligible for NACA membership.
 However, representation of certain types of for-profit businesses, including but not limited to the following, may be considered adverse to consumers regardless of the matter(s) in which the applicant or member represents them:

-This list is not exclusive but is intended to capture the range of businesses that our clients regularly litigate against due to deceptive, predatory, and/or similar behavior.
+This list is not exclusive but is intended to capture the range of businesses that our clients regularly litigate against and are victimized by due to deceptive, predatory, and/or similar behavior.

-NACA will determine based on all available information whether an applicant or member’s representation of a business or other party is adverse to consumers such that membership in NACA is inappropriate.
+NACA will determine based on all available information whether an applicant's or member’s representation of a business or other party is adverse to consumers such that membership in NACA is inappropriate.

 D. Non-lawyer members:

-- Law students are eligible for NACA membership.
-Law students are eligible to participate in the open NACA listservs, subject to the approval of each listserv moderator.
+- Law students are eligible for NACA membership and are eligible to participate in the open NACA listservs.

 E. Legal services organizations are eligible for organizational membership if every practicing lawyer or advocate within the organization satisfies NACA’s criteria for individual membership.